 Our children represent our hopes and dreams for the future, and they deserve the best education we can give them.
 We believe every student has the potential to succeed, and we are dedicated to making a difference in children's lives by encouraging them to open their minds to learning, discovery and achievement.

-We welcome you to the 2013-2014 school year.
-This will be my third year at Boyd, and I am very excited to provide you the best service possible.
+We welcome you to the 2014-2015 school year.
+This will be my fourth year at Boyd, and I am very excited to provide you the best service possible.
 As your child’s principal, I will ensure your child has the best education imaginable.

 On May 31, 2013, education advocates descended on Boyd Elementary School to listen to U.S. Education Secretary Arne Duncan lead a discussion about early childhood education.
 Atlanta Public Schools (APS) Associate Superintendent Steve Smith, Georgia Governor Nathan Deal, Atlanta Mayor Kasim Reed and Commissioner Bobby Cagle joined Duncan as forum panelists, and responded to questions about the future of early education programs like Georgia’s pre-kindergarten program.
 The panelists spoke before an audience of APS parents, students and employees, elected officials and state and local activists.
 READ MORE...

 Due to the winter storm covering metro Atlanta, Atlanta

 Public Schools will remain closed today, February 26.
 APS annual employees

 (Employees who work 242 days.) should report at 11 a.m.
 APS advises employees